Hello-Moon/spaceapps-2021/README.md

 Code repository for the NASA Space Apps challenge 2021

-  PASSCODE FOR AUTHENTICATION CODE IN LOGIN; beeb33p
+  PASSCODE FOR AUTHENTICATION CODE IN LOGIN: beepb33p

                   PROJECT  ＬｕＣｏｎ
                   A solution for the challenge “ Lunar Surface Operation : Real- time collaboration by team “Hello, Moon!”